 The Story of the White Corn

-White Corn is one of the most important cultural plants for Iroquoian peoples like the Meherrin Nation of North Carolina.
+White Corn is one of the most important cultural plants for Iroquoian peoples, including the Meherrin Nation of North Carolina.
 In addition to being a sacred plant, White Corn is also an important food.

-What are the most important foods to your people?
+What are the most important foods to your culture?
 Where do they come from?

 Jump to another point in the tour: